DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

     Parameters
     ----------
     X : pandas.DataFrame
-        A dataframe consisting of The independent predictor variables y : pandas.Series
+        A dataframe consisting of the independent predictor variables y : pandas.Series
-        A series consisting of the dependent variable min_threshold : float, default: 0.4
+        A series object consisting of the dependent variable min_threshold : float, default: 0.4
         The minimum required correlation between an independent variable and the dependent variable max_threshold : float, default: 0.4